iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 git clone --recurse-submodules https://example.com/aspire-app
 ```

-> ✅ Bonus: In your `.gitmodules`, specify `branch = main` if your submodules don’t default to it.
+> ✅ Bonus: In your `.gitmodules`, specify `branch = main` if your submodules don't default to it.

 ---

-## 🔍 Distributed Tracing: Don’t Debug in the Dark
+## 🔍 Distributed Tracing: Don't Debug in the Dark

 Local dev is one thing.
 But once multiple services are talking to each other, tracing becomes essential.
 Aspire supports OpenTelemetry (OTel) out of the box.